The FCL.055/ICAO English assessment for PILOTS is designed in 4 parts:

 We understand that we may not always agree on everything.
 It is completely normal.

 Should you want to appeal our decision, we of course understand that.
-Please download the appeal form below, fill it in and send it to firstname.lastname@example.org
+Please download the appeal form below, fill it in and send it within 1 calendar week of your assessment to firstname.lastname@example.org

 A new assessment team will review the recording of your performance and will contact you in due course.